ryanzhang-200/PCBuilder/README.md

 - You can locate my visual component by pressing the Add PC button, which will load up an image of the PC
 - You can save the state of my application by pressing the "Save PC" button
 - You can reload the state of my application by pressing the "Load PC" button

+Phase 4, Task 2:
+Tue Aug 06 21:27:41 PDT 2024
+Added PC pc1

+Tue Aug 06 21:27:46 PDT 2024
+Selected PC pc1

+Tue Aug 06 21:27:54 PDT 2024
+Added Case case

+Tue Aug 06 21:27:58 PDT 2024
+Added CPU intel i5

+Tue Aug 06 21:28:07 PDT 2024
+Saved file

+Tue Aug 06 21:28:11 PDT 2024
+Copied PC pc1

+Phase 4 Task 3:
+Given more time on this project, I would have conducted a massive amount of refactoring.
+I finished phase 1 before I understood interfaces, abstracts and extends.
+For my class PC, the individual parts in it were relatively similar, sharing 2 common methods, getCost() and getModel() (OperatingSystem's getSystemName() method is functionally the same to getModel()) with the other methods being relatively similar stats.
+Doing this would allowed me to shink my PC function by at least 75%.
+Instead of having individual add(insert part)() and remove(insert part)() methods for each and every part, it could have simply be addPart() and removePart() with Part being a common interface.
+Furthermore, this would have allowed to massively cutdown on code in other parts of the code.
+Anywhere with functions that take one of the many implementation of Parts could have been condensed into one function instead of many.
+Another thing I would have done is to improve the UI.
+The UI as is stands works, but is massively chunky, requiring to constantly press "View PC" to get updates on parts.
+Furthermore, the "View PC" button doesn't open up one window but as many windows as there are PCs.
+Another thing that we learned too late in the course to be useful would be the Observable and Observer interfaces, many times in my code, if I had constantly updating code, I could have made my UI much more efficient.